conorjkelly96/professional-portfolio/README.md

 ## About the project

 This project consists of creating and designing my own webpage displaying links to my current GitHub repositories, social media links and an about me section.
+Furtherdown in this README you will find links to my professional portfolio.

 ## Technologies Used